Food insecurity

 Food Insecurity}

-Home > Impacts > Food insecurity
+Home > Food insecurity

 Our food production relies on various complex systems in human societies that are embedded in nature.
 For example, for our food we are dependent on climate and the availability of water resources, nutrients or pollinators.
 In an interconnected world the impacts of risk tipping points cause ripple effects through these food systems, putting our food security at risk. .